jordanhong/Stanford-ML-Notes/README.md

 ## My Course Materials

 I will update my progress with hand-written pdf notes and programming assignments as I progress through the course.
-I am planning to comlete the full course in summer 2020.
+I am planning to complete the full course in summer 2020.
 Stay tuned.